Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators, truck-stop operators: Important for safely siting heavy equipment and avoiding costly redesigns.
+• Service area, A-road and truck-stop operators: Important for safely siting heavy equipment and avoiding costly redesigns.

 • Private infrastructure firms: De-risk investment decisions and avoid unexpected ground condition costs.